Aress77/cse15l-lab-reports/Lab_Report_2_Ruiqi.md

 ### 3.
 In weeks 2 and 3, I learned how to use SSH keys to login remote server without password on my laptop.
 I also learned how to build, run and make changes to a server in terminal.

+*The gray box around my code dispeared when I download this file, and I am not sure how to fix it:(